roytang/blog/content/posts/2008/06/block-14-june-2008.md

 Round six vs Kithkin:

 I easily beat him game one due to no maindeck Forge Tenders, meaning I actually got rid of five or so creatures with a Firespout.
 In game two I mulliganned and had mana issues.
 In game three he had something like a God start &#8211; two Forge Tenders, Wizened Cenn, Meadowgrain, Thistledown Liege and a Reveillark under the hideaway land.
-I eventually ran out of Cryptics to stall and couldn&#8217;t use the spouts due to the BFTs.
+I eventually ran out of Cryptics to stall and couldn&'t use the spouts due to the BFTs.

 Final Game record: 7-4